genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Required field

-With the selector at the left, you can choose giving a local file or an URL.
-For a local file, select it by clicking on the button at the right.
+With the selector at the left, you can choose to select a local file or enter an URL.
+For a local file, click on the button at the right to select it.

-File must be in fasta format.
-We recommend using gzipped files to preserve bandwidth and faster job submission.
+Files must be in fasta format.
+We recommend using gzipped files to preserve bandwidth and speed job submission.

 Allowed extensions: fa, fasta, fna, fa.gz, fasta.gz, fna.gz